j-kowal/lotto-app/README.md

 # lotto-app
-Java Swing GUI lotto application
+Java Swing GUI lotto game.
+This game allow you to play lotto with 3 lines of numbers.